 Craps History: How Craps Evolved from Ancient Times to 21st Century

 Craps is a spectacular, fast-paced casino game that has been around for centuries but still manages to fascinate gamblers all around the world.
-In its core, it is a fairly simple game, in which players bet on the outcome of a pair of rolling dice but over the years, its rules and the way it is played has changed profoundly.
+At its core, it is a fairly simple game in which players bet on the outcome of rolling a pair of dice.
+However, over the years, its rules and the way it is played have changed profoundly.

-For centuries, craps has been popular as a street game in many parts of Europe but today’s casino craps includes many more types of bets, complex rules, and the chance to leave the table with huge profits.
-The game has gone through a lot of changes, the most recent of which was fueled by the rise of the online gambling industry and the optimization of casino software for mobile platforms.
-Still, it remains one of the most traditional games you would find in a brick-and-mortar or online casino.
+For centuries, craps has been popular as a street game in many parts of Europe, but today’s casino craps includes many more types of bets, complex rules, and the chance to leave the table with huge profits.
+The game has gone through many changes, the most recent of which was fueled by the rise of the online gambling industry and the optimization of casino software for mobile platforms.
+Still, it remains one of the most traditional games you can find in a brick-and-mortar or online casino.

 Origins of the Game